Murder of Nicole Brown Simpson and Ron Goldman: Bronco chase

 News helicopters searched the Los Angeles highway system for Al Cowlings's automobile, a white 1993 Ford Bronco.
 At 5:51 pm, Simpson reportedly called 9-1-1; the call was traced to the Santa Ana Freeway, near Lake Forest.
 At around 6:20 pm, a motorist in Orange County notified California Highway Patrol after seeing someone believed to be Simpson in a Bronco on the I-5 freeway heading north.
 The police tracked calls placed by Simpson on his cell phone.
 At 6:45 pm, police officer Ruth Dixon saw the Bronco heading north on Interstate 405; when she caught up to it, Cowlings yelled out that Simpson was in the back seat of the vehicle and was pointing a gun at his own head.
 The officer backed off, but followed the vehicle at 35 mph, with up to 20 police cars following her in the chase.
-Robert "Chopper Bob" Tur of KCBS-TV was the first to find Simpson from a news helicopter, after colleagues heard that the FBI's mobile phone tracking had located Simpson at the El Toro Y. More than nine news helicopters eventually joined the pursuit; Tur compared the fleet to Apocalypse Now, and the high degree of media participation caused camera signals to appear on incorrect television channels.
+Zoey Tur of KCBS-TV was the first to find Simpson from a news helicopter, after colleagues heard that the FBI's mobile phone tracking had located Simpson at the El Toro Y. More than nine news helicopters eventually joined the pursuit; Tur compared the fleet to Apocalypse Now, and the high degree of media participation caused camera signals to appear on incorrect television channels.
 The chase was so long that one helicopter ran out of fuel, forcing its station to ask another for a camera feed.

 Knowing that Cowlings was listening to KNX-AM, sports announcer Pete Arbogast called Simpson's former USC football coach John McKay and connected him to Simpson.
 As both men wept, Simpson told McKay, "OK, Coach, I won't do anything stupid.
 I promise" off the air.
 "There is no doubt in my mind that McKay stopped O.J. from killing himself in the back of that Bronco", Arbogast said.
 McKay, Walter Payton, Vince Evans, and others from around the country pleaded with Simpson over radio to surrender.